Dogs in religion: Christianity

+In 2017, a Franciscan friary in Cochabamba, Bolivia, adopted a stray schnauzer dog, naming him “Friar Carmelo”.
+Photos of Friar Carmelo, nicknamed “Fray Bigotón” (“Friar Moustache”) and dressed in a miniature Franciscan habit, went viral on the Internet.
+His son, Metodio, and a ginger cat named “Fray Michi”, have also been adopted by the monastery.

 Ancient Egyptian religion

 The Ancient Egyptians are often more associated with cats in the form of Bastet, but dogs are found to have a sacred role and figure as an important symbol in religious iconography.

 Dogs were associated with Anubis, the jackal headed god of the underworld.
 At times throughout its period of being in use the Anubieion catacombs at Saqqara saw the burial of dogs.
-Anput was the female counterpart of her husband, Anubis, she was often depicted as a pregnant or nursing jackal, or as a jackal wielding knives.
+Anput was the female counterpart of her husband, Anubis; she was often depicted as a pregnant or nursing jackal, or as a jackal wielding knives.

 Other dogs can be found in Egyptian mythology.
 Am-heh was a minor god from the underworld.
 He was depicted as a man with the head of a hunting dog who lived in a lake of fire.
 Duamutef was originally represented as a man wrapped in mummy bandages.
 From the New Kingdom onwards, he is shown with the head of a jackal.
 Wepwawet was depicted as a wolf or a jackal, or as a man with the head of a wolf or a jackal.
 Even when considered a jackal, Wepwawet usually was shown with grey, or white fur, reflecting his lupine origins.
 Khenti-Amentiu was depicted as a jackal-headed deity at Abydos in Upper Egypt, who stood guard over the city of the dead.

+The historical connection between dogs and religion traces back to some of the earliest civilizations known to humanity.
+In ancient Egypt, dogs were revered and associated with Anubis, the god of mummification and the afterlife, often depicted with a canine head.
+This association reflects the belief in the dog's ability to guide souls to the afterlife.
+Sir Ernest Alfred Wallis Budge explains that, "Egypt primitive man must have worshipped animals ... because they possessed strength, and power, and cunning greater than his own, or because they were endowed with some quality which enabled them to do him bodily harm or to cause his death".
+This insight into the ancient Egyptian mindset offers a glimpse into the reasons why certain animals, including dogs, held significant roles in their religious practices, shedding light on the cultural and spiritual dynamics that underlie the historical connection between dogs and religion.